 Does a gap exist for key jobs between what an average worker can afford and what current homes cost?
 How much is that gap?
-How many households cannot afford to buy a home in the area?
+How many

 Additional analysis: compare state and VT DOL average wage for jobs.
 Then compare the median home price at the local, county, and state levels.
 Which is higher?
 Does the community have comparatively higher paying jobs or higher home prices?
 If the latter, it may indicate that local workers are less able to afford to live in the community.